-Supply Chain Management: Professor Mangiameli; Associate Professor Hales; Assistant Professors Y. Chen and Ozpolat.
+Supply Chain Management: Associate Professor Hales; Assistant Professors Y. Chen and Ozpolat.

 For the M.B.A.: finance, general business, management, marketing, and supply chain management.

-For the Ph.D.: finance and insurance, management, operations and supply chain management, and marketing.
+For the Ph.D.: finance and insurance, management, management science, and marketing.

 In addition to the University’s Office of Information Services, business students have access to three other computer facilities: the Bruce S. Sherman trading room, the college’s general computer facility, and a computer laboratory at the Alan Shawn Feinstein College of Continuing Education (in Providence).